-“No matter how hard your heart is broken, the world doesn’t stop for your grief.”
+“No matter how hard your heart is broken, the world doesn’t stop for your grief.” — Faraaz Kazi

 There are no scars or any physical sign of pain and hurt they are going through but anyone who has walked this path knows how your legs throb when you step on the broken pieces of your heart.

-In those hard times, you need to hold yourself and your emotions together and there are few things you need to remember after your breakup,
+In those hard times, you need to hold yourself and your emotions together and there are few things you need to remember after your breakup.

-The pain is real
+1. The pain is real

 Many researchers have concluded that the pain we suffer from a breakup is real i.e our brain and body function in the same way as it would to physical pain.

 The hurt you feel is not imaginary.
 The desolation you’re lost in is like the missing flesh from your body after an accident.

 Like any other pain, the pain from a break up needs time to heal too.
 Your heart and your mind need time to heal.
 Trying to numb down the pain by using alcohol or drugs just worsens the conditions.

-You are worthy
+2. You are worthy

 Often after a breakup, we start questioning our existence and worth ‘what did I do?’
 ‘Was I not good enough?’
 ‘Where did I go wrong?’

 Remember you’re worth more than a failed relationship.
-It’s necessarily your fault or you were not worthy.
-Bad things happen, personalities clash, misunderstandings arises and many times you cannot help it.
+It’s not necessarily your fault or it’s not that you were not worthy.
+Bad things happen, personalities clash, misunderstandings arise and many times you cannot help it.